metadata toggle

 Amounts to be administered and administration route

-Dosage: 10 mg of florfenicol per kg body weight (bw) (equivalent to 250 mg product) per day administered for 5 consecutive days.
+10 mg of florfenicol per kg body weight (equivalent to 250 mg veterinary medicinal product) per day administered for 5 consecutive days.

-Administration: For a daily feed intake of 50 g/kg body weight, this dosage corresponds to a rate of incorporation of 5 kg of premix per ton of feed, i.e. 200 ppm of florfenicol.
+For a daily feed intake of 50 g/kg body weight, this dosage corresponds to a rate of incorporation of 5 kg of the veterinary medicinal product per ton of feed, i.e. 200 ppm of florfenicol.

-The rate of incorporation of the medicated premix in the feed may be increased in order to achieve the required dosage on a mg/kg body weight basis and to take into account the actual feed intake.
+The rate of incorporation of the veterinary medicinal product in the feed may be increased in order to achieve the required dosage on an mg/kg body weight basis and to take into account the actual feed intake.
 Thus, the inclusion level may need adjusting as follows to give the correct dose.

-Under no circumstances should the incorporation rate of the premix be below 5 kg/ton of feed.
+Under no circumstances should the incorporation rate of the veterinary medicinal product be below 5 kg/ton of feed.

 In all cases the recommended dose of 10 mg of florfenicol per kg of body weight per day, for 5 consecutive days has to be respected.